 Diet culture harms people of all sizes.
 Diet culture is fed to us through just about every media outlet; from the news to social media, magazines to festivals we are exposed to it all the time.
 Diets fuel diet culture, which is the belief or ideal system that focuses on and values weight, shape, size, all over well-being, health, and individuality.
 [R]

 The thin ideal that is present in our society causes a profound amount of body-image disturbance, negatively impacting our natural eating pathology, needs, and desires.
-[R] Ever wonder why you keep buying into a new diet, diet book, or diet products?
+[R] Ever wonder why you keep buying into a new diet, diet book, or diet product?
 It’s because they don’t work - you’re being sold products that are designed to fail you.

 If you’re still wondering why diets don’t work, take it from us, the best way to improve your life, your happiness, and your body isn’t by dieting.
 It is by developing new habits that are manageable and sustainable for you and your lifestyle, not the ‘you’ and ‘the lifestyle’ that someone else tells you that you should have.